dracodoc/namebrowser/README.md

 - Click the Shortcut column for addin row to assign keyboard shortcut.

 ### Addin updates
+#### 2016.08.18
+Per suggestions from @daattali :
+- table summary is removed to reduce clutter in UI.
+User can get table summary information in updating name table.
+- `Load Package` and `Insert Package Prefix` button are disable at first, then enabled after some row was selected.
 #### 2016.08.09
 Removed the function of `update name table` from addin menu to reduce clutter or accidental click.
 This function is recommended to always be used in a new R session.
 See below for detailed usage information.